markdalgleish/markdalgleish.com/source/_posts/2012-09-12-test-driven-node-js-development-with-grunt.md

 First, our code needs to be hosted on [GitHub](https://www.github.com).

-Next we create a file called *.travis.yml*, and add the following to it:
+Next we create a file called *.travis.yml*, and specify that this is a Node.js project:

 ```
 language: node_js

 node_js:
-  - 0.6
   - 0.8
 ```

-Here we have specified that this is a Node.js project, and that we want to test it in versions 0.6 and 0.8.

 The final step is to log in to [Travis CI](http://travis-ci.org/) using our GitHub account.
 On your Travis profile page you will see a list of public repositories, each with a switch to activate GitHub's service hook.

-Once activated, any time you push module updates to GitHub, the *npm test* script, which in turn calls onto *grunt test*, will be run in the cloud.
+Once activated, any time you push module updates to GitHub, the *npm test* script, which in turn calls onto *grunt nodeunit*, will be run in the cloud.
 If the build fails, we get notified via email.

 ## Moving forward

 With all of this in place, we now have a solid, tested module.
 Maintaining the quality of your module is simple, and thanks to GitHub's new [Commit Status API](https://github.com/blog/1227-commit-status-api), Travis CI can now [run your test suite against all pull requests](http://about.travis-ci.org/blog/2012-09-04-pull-requests-just-got-even-more-awesome/).

 To see a simple example of this setup in one of my own projects, check out [lanyrd-scraper](https://github.com/markdalgleish/node-lanyrd-scraper), a Node module for loading event data from [Lanyrd.com](http://lanyrd.com).

+*Update (19 Feb 2013): This article now reflects changes made in Grunt v0.4*